cdagnino/cdagnino.github.io/_posts/2015-10-16-fixing_references_for_dynamic_libraries.md

 If you don't know where the `dylib` library is, you can search for it with Spotlight or with `locate` on the command line.

-Also, sometimes the `dylib` won't even have a location and the `otool` step will just give you `libgfortran.3.dylib`.
+Also, sometimes the `dylib` won't even have a location and the `otool` step will output only `libgfortran.3.dylib`.
 The same steps above apply, but the `old_location` will just be the name of the dynamic library.

 You can read more about this issue [in this stackoverflow question](http://stackoverflow.com/questions/6383310/python-mysqldb-library-not-loaded-libmysqlclient-18-dylib)